Mission, Goals, Values and History

 2012 marks the 25th anniversary of The NAMES Project Foundation, the international caretaker of the epic AIDS Memorial Quilt.
 It was in 1987 that friends and family first gathered in a San Francisco storefront determined to find a way to remember and honor the lives of their friends, partners, loved one lost to HIV/AIDS.
 They were angry, scared, frustrated, heart-broken and determined to create a memorial that could not be dismissed or denied.
 Who knew that what began with a single stretch of fabric measuring 3 foot by 6 foot and one name – Marvin Feldman – would become the internationally celebrated, 54-ton AIDS Memorial Quilt.

 What began in San Francisco continues here in Atlanta.
-From our national headquarters off Northside Drive in Atlanta, The NAMES Project Foundation works with hundreds of partners across the country to orchestrate more than 1,000 displays every year in schools, universities, places of worship, corporations and community centers.
-On World AIDS Day, December 1, 2006, more than 2/3 of The Quilt was on display around the nation and more than a half a million people experienced the power of The Quilt first hand.
+The NAMES Project Foundation works with hundreds of partners across the country to orchestrate more than 1,000 displays every year in schools, universities, places of worship, corporations and community centers.
+On World AIDS Day, December 1st of each year, more than 1/2 of The Quilt goes on display around the nation and more than a half a million people experienced the power of The Quilt first hand.
 From Shamrock Middle School in Atlanta to Grace Cathedral in San Francisco, from Saks Fifth Avenue in New York City to the Library of Congress in Washington, D.C. — The Quilt continues opening hearts and minds, transforming statistics into souls and making the realities of HIV/AIDS real and human.

 Panel making remains a vital element of The NAMES Project as new panels arrive at our offices daily.
 Free panel making workshops unfold around the country and every Sunday afternoon at the national headquarters.
 In addition, The NAMES Project recently launched a new pilot, panel making workshop program in Atlanta titled “Call My Name” that invites African American woman, under the guidance of one of Atlanta’s leading textile artists, to gather to create of new Quilt panels for members of their community lost to HIV/AIDS.